 My soap has a pH of 8 because my pH test strips tell me so.
 Why do you disagree?

-Inexpensive test strips are not accurate.
-Inexpensive pH test strips typically show the pH of soap is 2 or 3 units lower than the soap pH really is.
+Inexpensive pH test strips are not accurate.
+Inexpensive paper test strips typically show the pH of soap is 2 or 3 units lower than the soap pH really is.
 In other words, if the strip says the pH is 8, the real pH is probably closer to 10 or 11.

-In my experience, the pH test strips that are most accurate are ones produced by Macherey Nagel.
+In my experience, the pH test strips that are most accurate are the plastic strips produced by Macherey Nagel for laboratory use.
 They are sold by chemistry lab suppliers and some soaping supply houses.
 Expect to pay $0.10 to $0.15 per strip in packs of 100.

 The test strips, even the good ones, may not be sensitive enough.
 Most people choose test strips that measure the entire range of pH from 0 to 14.
 These wide-range strips, even the Macherey Nagel #92110, only tell you the pH to the nearest whole pH unit.
 (9) That is not very useful for soap making.